Initialize the Project from the CLI

 You can now begin working on your Catalyst project from the CLI.
 The first step is to initialize the project in an empty directory.
-This will be the home directory of your project and all of the project files will be saved in it.
+This will be the home directory of your project, where all of your project files are saved.

 Create a folder for the project on your local machine and navigate to it from the terminal.